tos-kamiya/d2vg/README.md

 d2vg --list-indexed -j <worker_processes>
 ```

-If you have a large number of document files and you are sure that they will not be updated so often, I strongly recommend that you use explicit indexing.
+If you have a large number of document files and you are sure that they will not be updated so often, I strongly recommend that you use batch indexing.

 ## Troubleshooting